Winner, Astral Artists’ 2012 National Auditions

 Mr. Cottet has developed a deep interest in modern music through his collaboration with the Österreichisches Ensemble für Neue Musik (OENM) in Salzburg, and performs a wide repertoire of contemporary pieces, both as a soloist and chamber musician.

-Born in Geneva in 1987, Lionel Cottet studied in the Artist Diploma program of The Juilliard School with Joel Krosnick, at the Salzburg Mozarteum with Clemens Hagen, and at the Geneva Conservatoire with François Guye.
+Born in Geneva, Lionel Cottet studied in the Artist Diploma program of The Juilliard School with Joel Krosnick, at the Salzburg Mozarteum with Clemens Hagen, and at the Geneva Conservatoire with François Guye.

 Mr. Cottet plays a 1852 Jean-Baptiste Vuillaume violoncello.